 What do I need to get married in Australia?Identity and eligibility documents As your Marriage Celebrant I must see the following original documents:

 Evidence of the date and place of birth of both of you.
-This can be either birth certificate or a current overseas passport
+This can be either a birth certificate or a current overseas passport

 Current photo ID.
 This can be either a driver’s license or proof of age card